Why is organic farming better? Spotlight on our organic cattle, dairy & Creamery

 Natural rumination process

-The natural rumination process is a huge benefit of our cows’ forage-based diet, allowing our cows to regurgitate the cud until they have extracted every possible nutrient from it.
+The natural rumination process is a huge benefit of our cows’ forage-based diet, allowing them to regurgitate the cud until they have extracted every possible nutrient from it.
 Our organic grass and silage is ideal for this natural regurgitation process, unlike a corn or grain-based diet which makes regurgitation difficult and makes the extraction of nutrients difficult.
 Our cows’ diets are made up only of grass and hay in the summer, with some homegrown organic cereals added in the winter to give them some extra protein during the cooler months.
 The goodness and vitamins they gain from their food and the natural rumination process feeds into the milk and meat we consume, offering a continuous cycle of nutrition from field to fork.

 We are extremely proud of our organic pedigree British Friesian and heritage Gloucester herds and we only breed cows that beautifully suited to an organic farming system.
 Aside from not feeding our cows any growth hormones or routine antibiotics, their organic feed is GM-free and they remain in the same social groups throughout their lives.
 The proof that we are working with the right breed can be seen with their long, healthy lifespans and high lactation rates.
 We would also never take milk from a cow unless at the peak of its health and we monitor ours closely to ensure they are healthy and happy.